Close

 Your Maryland doctor should be able to identify signs of macrosomia and develop a birth plan to successfully deliver your newborn when the time comes.
 Suppose a doctor acts negligently and fails to provide adequate care to a fetus with macrosomia and a mother.
 In that case, they can be held accountable in a lawsuit for compensatory damages.

 Doctors and hospitals in Maryland should never be surprised when a child has macrosomia.
 Leading up to birth, your doctor should continuously monitor your baby so that they are ready for delivery.
-If your child has macrosomia, a Maryland doctor should prepare an alternative birth plan in case a cesarean section or other intervention is necessary because of your child’s size
+If your child has macrosomia, a Maryland doctor should prepare an alternative birth plan in case a cesarean section or other intervention is necessary because of your child’s size.

-If your doctor was either unaware of your baby’s macrosomia, or acted negligently during delivery in response to your baby’s macrosomia, causing cerebral palsy in your child, you can sue.
+If your doctor was either unaware of your baby’s macrosomia or acted negligently during delivery in response to your baby’s macrosomia, causing cerebral palsy in your child, you can sue.
 Filing a lawsuit against a hospital or doctor can be difficult, especially for parents reeling from a traumatic delivery experience.
 That is why parents should reach out to a skilled Baltimore personal injury lawyer with the experience necessary to hold a negligent doctor or hospital accountable.

-Can Macrosomia Cause Other Conditions to Newborns in Maryland?
+Can Macrosomia Cause Other Conditions in Newborns?

 Macrosomia in fetuses can be very dangerous and lead to dangerous health conditions for both the mother and baby.
 In addition to cerebral palsy, macrosomia, without proper medical intervention from Maryland doctors, can cause serious harm to your newborn.

-When macrosomia is left untreated and mothers in Maryland are uninformed by their doctors, newborns are left to deal with the consequences.
+When macrosomia is left untreated, and mothers in Maryland are uninformed by their doctors, newborns are left to deal with the consequences.
 Macrosomia can lead to fetal distress and asphyxiation during birth.
 Macrosomia can cause death in infants and metabolic syndrome in children.
 With the proper diet and intervention, mothers can mitigate the effects of macrosomia.
 For that to happen, however, Maryland doctors must identify signs of macrosomia in fetuses and give expectant mothers the necessary advice.

 Remember, your doctor is responsible for diagnosing you and your child with any medical conditions.
 Contact an Aberdeen personal injury lawyer today if your doctor failed to run the necessary tests and screenings for macrosomia and your child developed cerebral palsy.